Adaptive Plane Reformatting for 4D Flow MRI using Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

-We have developed a robust plane reformatting framework that effectively overcomes limitations caused by volume variability due to different positions and orientations, outperforming previous reformatting methods.
-The method was validated in 4D flow MRI, revealing no significant disparities in automated flow quantification compared to manual quantification.
+We developed AdaPR, a robust plane reformatting framework that is effective in volumes with different positions, orientations, scanner vendors, and type of patients.
+AdaPR was validated on 4D flow MRI, revealing no significant disparities in flow quantification compared to manual quantification.
+The reinforcement learning frameworks for plane reformatting presented in this study are open-source and available at \url{https://github.com/JavierBZ/Adaptive-MRI-Plane-Reformatting}